hype8912/hype8912.github.io/fuel/e85_conversion.md

 While you have the tanks dropped there will be other things you'll probably want to replace and/or do.

 You may want to purchase new tank support brackets.
 Mine were very rusted and I ended up snapping the bolt on the front tank bracket strap when I was removing the tank.
 If I was going to order 1 tank bracket I may as well order both tank brackets.
-I was able to pick up both tank brackets from Jegs for a decent price.
+I was able to pick up both tank brackets from JEGS for a decent price.
 While I was replacing the tank brackets, I also chose to purchase a new bolt set from LMC Truck for mounting the new hangers and the anti squeak kit.

 * [106-820-4073-1 Front Gas Tank Support Bracket](https://www.jegs.com/i/Auto-Metal-Direct/106/820-4073-1/10002/-1)
 * [106-820-4073-2 Rear Gas Tank Support Bracket](https://www.jegs.com/i/Auto-Metal-Direct/106/820-4073-2/10002/-1)